 In its role as the operator of the T&D system, LUMA continues to pursue Federal Funding opportunities in addition to the Hurricane Maria FEMA Public Assistance grant which will be key to funding the required repairs to fully restore the Puerto Rico electrical system.
-LUMA has continued to progress the following activities:
+LUMA has continued progress on the following activities:

-- Submitted two initial grant proposals to DOE for Renewables Advancing Community Energy Resilience (RACER) funding opportunity (Community resilience through rapid restoration leveraging DERs and low-cost sensors, Demonstration of a VOLTTRON-based platform to enable rapid energy restoration at Castañer/Maricao). - Engaged with our grid recovery partners on additional Federal Funding opportunities to include Department of Energy electrical system improvement Grants, HUD and PRDOH CDBG-DR Programs for Hazard mitigation, Grid Resilience and Cost Share as well as FEMA 406 Hazard Mitigation proposals in all major asset categories and projects. - Worked on additional initial proposals utilizing the FEMA/SHPO 404 Hazard Mitigation program with four key back-up projects proposed and developed, representing \$900 million, should additional 404 HMGP funds become available.
+- Received two awards from DOE under the Renewables Advancing Community Energy Resilience (RACER) funding opportunity for the Community resilience through rapid restoration leveraging DERs and low-cost sensors project and the Demonstration of a VOLTTRON-based platform to enable rapid energy restoration at Castañer/Maricao) project. - Submitted five concept papers for funding under IIJA, including a \$180 million proposal to harden a portion of the underground transmission loop in San Juan. - Developed initial proposals for four key back-up projects that were submitted to FEMA through COR3 under the FEMA/SHPO 404 Hazard Mitigation program, representing \$900 million, should additional 404 HMGP funds become available. - Engaged with our grid recovery partners on additional Federal Funding opportunities to include Department of Energy electrical system improvement Grants, HUD and PRDOH CDBG-DR Programs for Hazard mitigation, Grid Resilience and Cost Share as well as FEMA 406 Hazard Mitigation proposals in all major asset categories and projects.